eonist/GitSync/README.md

 ## Change-log:

+**2017-08-26**
+- Custom commit message now has ability cancel
+- Added description to checkboxes
+- Added ability to group UI components in the Unfold subsystem

 **2017-08-16**
 - Interval sync is now toggle-able per repo
 - Migrated Element, swift-utils and GitSyncMac to swift 4 and XCode 9